Fast Bacc1. When is the application deadline?

 3. What are the pre-requisites for the FastBacc program?

-The pre-requisites for the FastBacc program can be found in this link.
+The pre-requisites for the FastBacc program can be found in the FastBacc Admission Requirements website.

 4. Do all of the pre-requisites have to be completed before I can apply to the FastBacc program?

-No, however, all pre-requisites must be completed prior to beginning the FastBacc program.
+No, however, all prerequisites must be completed prior to beginning the FastBacc program.
+Please see the FastBacc Admission Requirements website for more details.

 5. How do I apply to the FastBacc program?

-Application to the FastBacc program begins by completing the FastBacc application and following submission guidelines on the application.
+Application to the FastBacc program begins by completing the and following submission guidelines on the application.
+FastBacc 2015 applications will be available during Spring 2014.

 6. Where are the clinical experiences located?